willbelr/qtpad/README.md

 # Features
 - Customize actions of left and middle click on the tray icon
-- Customize default style for all notes
+- Customize default style for all new notes
-- Assign default style for specific notes
+- Customize style for specific notes
 - Auto detect image content/path from clipboard
-- Save on focus out, load on focus in
+- Auto save when loosing focus, and auto load when gaining focus
+- Indication of unsaved changes by an asterisk* at the end of the note title
-- All notes are stored in plain text or png image, identified by name
+- All notes are locally stored in plain text, identified by name
-- Many options to quickly manage notes display
+- Many options available, which can all be set using the tray icon menu

 # Hotkeys
 - Ctrl+H: Hide